 Visa Agents are a third-party organisation, who charge a fee to take care of the visa extension process on your behalf.
 Why would you want to do that?
 Well, to complete the process yourself, means three visits to the immigration office.
 If you extend through an agent, you only have to go once.

 As you can imagine, the lines at the immigration office can be lengthy, so it can save you some time.
 However, It’s also argued that it’s the visa agents that cause the delays, as they often get priority in line.

 Personally, we have never used an agent, so can’t speak from experience; although, we know plenty of others who have.
 You often pay double or even triple the cost than if you extend yourself, so we didn’t feel it was worth it.
-As of January 2020, agents are charging anywhere from 70-130 USD for the process.
+Agents are charging anywhere from 70-130 USD for the process.

 If you decide to go through an agent, you’re best getting in touch with them directly for further instructions regarding the process.
 The rest of this article explains how to extend your visa yourself, which is the method we recommend.